zaidmohd/azure_arc/docs/azure_arc_k8s/aks/aks_terraform/_index.md

 ---
-title: "AKS Terraform"
-linkTitle: "AKS Terraform"
+title: "Deploy AKS cluster and connect it to Azure Arc using Terraform"
+linkTitle: "Deploy AKS cluster and connect it to Azure Arc using Terraform"
 weight: 2
 description: >
 ---

-# AKS Terraform
+# Deploy AKS cluster and connect it to Azure Arc using Terraform

-## Overview

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster and connected it as an Azure Arc cluster resource.